epiccurious/jade-diy/README.md

 # Jade Do-It-Yourself Hardware Guide

-DO NOT follow this guide yet.

-It's still under development and requires testing across different hardware and operating systems.

-SERIOUSLY, unless you already know what you're doing, do not follow this guide yet until it's compete.
+This guide is designed for the general user who is not incompetant with computers.

 ## What is a Jade?

 Jade is a bitcoin-only hardware wallet that runs 100% on Open Source code.

-The firmware that runs Jade can also run other ESP32-compatible.
+The firmware that runs Jade can also run other ESP32-based devices, which are listed below.

 ## Why Should I NOT Read This Guide?

-- You have questions about how to use the Jade hardware wallet.
-Refer to the manufacturer's documentation or contact them instead.
+- You want to learn how to use the Jade hardware wallet.
+Refer to the manufacturer's documentation or contact Blockstream for software support.

-- You're a normie who can't be bothered to learn how to operate a computer.
-(We will be using the Terminal console which normies find scary.)
+- You're a normie who can't be bothered to learn how to operate a computer through the command line.
+We will be using the Terminal console which normies find scary.
+It's not not hard, I promise.

 - You are not willing to use Linux.
 (This guide only supports Linux Ubuntu for now but planning to add macOS support soon once I iron out the brew dependencies.)